q-optimize/c3/docs/two_qubits.rst

     import matplotlib.pyplot as plt
     import tensorflow as tf
     import tensorflow_probability as tfp

     # Main C3 objects
     from c3.c3objs import Quantity as Qty
+    from c3.parametermap import ParameterMap as PMap
     from c3.experiment import Experiment as Exp
     from c3.system.model import Model as Mdl
     from c3.generator.generator import Generator as Gnr

     # Building blocks
     import c3.generator.devices as devices
     import c3.signal.gates as gates
     import c3.system.chip as chip
     import c3.signal.pulse as pulse
     import c3.system.tasks as tasks

     # Libs and helpers
+    import c3.libraries.algorithms as algorithms
     import c3.libraries.hamiltonians as hamiltonians
     import c3.libraries.fidelities as fidelities
     import c3.libraries.envelopes as envelopes